Embedded Payments for SaaS Platforms: A Guide to Embed Finance

 • Stripe emphasizes developer experience and rapid integration.
 Ideal for startups prioritizing flexibility and speed.

-• Adyen focuses on enterprise-grade stability, compliance, and global reach.
+• Adyen focuses on enterprise-grade stability and global compliance.
 Best for high-volume or multinational SaaS.

 • Square serves businesses with strong offline or hybrid operations and offers accessible APIs for smaller merchants.